locusrobotics/json_transport/README.md

 ## Python

-The provided adapters allow publishing and subscribing anything that can be serialized/deserialized natively via the stdlib `json` module.
+The provided `json_transport.PackedJson` message type allows publishing and subscribing anything that can be serialized/deserialized natively via the stdlib `json` module.

 ```
 import json_transport